-Fearing 2020 ‘deepfakes’ Facebook will launch industry AI ‘challenge’
+Fearing 2020 ‘deepfakes,’ Facebook will launch industry AI ‘challenge’

 He added that Facebook employees may be among those who accept the challenge but that they won’t be eligible for grants or prizes.

-“This is a constantly evolving problem, much like spam or other adversarial challenges,” Schroepfer wrote in a blog post, “and our hope is that by helping the industry and AI community come together we can make faster progress.”
+“This is a constantly evolving problem, much like spam or other adversarial challenges,” Schroepfer wrote in a blog post, “and our hope is that by helping the industry and AI community come together, we can make faster progress.”